The Secretary of State was asked—

 My hon.
 Friend has been a doughty campaigner on this issue and will know that we have contributed almost £20 million to the industrial strategy heat recovery fund, and the low-carbon heating technology innovation fund is also receiving funds of up to £10 million.
 I entirely agree with my hon.
 Friend’s principle.
 I am not convinced that a further consultation is required, but I am always happy to discuss it with her.

-No, and that is why the intention to close the feed-in tariff scheme was signalled many years ago: it has cost to date over £5 billion and we have a legacy cost of over £1.5 billion to fund that scheme going forward at a time when the price of solar is tumbling, and we know that many companies are bringing forward large-scale solar installations without needing subsidy.
+No, and that is why the intention to close the feed-in tariff scheme was signalled many years ago: it has cost to date over £5 billion and we have a legacy cost of over £1.5 billion to fund that scheme going forward at a time when the price of solar is tumbling.
+We know that many companies are bringing forward large-scale solar installations without needing subsidy.

 I have regular discussions with my right hon.
 Friend the Scottish Secretary regarding all the support we are providing for the BEIS Scottish energy sector.
 I hope that the hon.
 Gentleman will join me in celebrating the fact that we have opened up the CfD mechanism to the offshore wind provision that is coming for remote island projects—[Interruption.]
 He used to think that that was a very good thing.
 We should also never forget that it is UK bill payers collectively who have invested in the success of UK renewable energy.
 We will continue to review the potential for onshore wind, but the hon.
 Gentleman will know that the Scottish Secretary and I were both elected on a manifesto that said that further subsidy for large-scale onshore wind was not required or necessary.